mia-platform/console-mcp-server/docs/20_setup.md

 2. Once Docker is installed, you will also need to ensure Docker is running.
 3. Pull the docker image `docker pull ghcr.io/mia-platform/console-mcp-server` at your own preferred version (or `latest` if you want to try the nightly build)
 4. Login to Mia-Platform.
 You have two options:
-  - (a) *User Authentication* - Use miactl authentication: if you have [`miactl`][miactl] installed you can login and the same session will then be used by the mcp server to authenticate.
-To login just type `miactl company list`, or any other miactl command, the browser will be opened and you can use your credentatials to login.
-You will be able to access to all companies and projects that have been granted to your user.
-  - (b) *Service Account* - [Create a Mia-Platform Service Account] with `Client Secret Basic` authorization mode (the only one supported at this time) the `Client Secret Basic` one.
+  - (a) *Service Account* - [Create a Mia-Platform Service Account] with `Client Secret Basic` authorization mode (the only one supported at this time) the `Client Secret Basic` one.
 In that case you can access to just one company at a time.
+  - (b) *User Authentication* - Assuming you have a valid Mia Platform account, you can simply omit the information about the service account and - at the MCP startup - your client will ask you to open for you a webpage where you can execute the login.

 ### VS Code